Will Hiking Build Muscle?

 Think of your steps in hiking up a hill as being similar to step-up boxes in the gym.
 Essentially what’s going on here is you’re lifting the weight of your body, which works your glutes and makes them stronger.

-While the shape of any muscle certainly involves one’s personal genetics, you may have noticed that many avid hikers have well developed glutes.
-That’s because all of the miles that they’ve spent on the trail going up and down has gotten their glutes into great shape!
+That’s because all of the miles that they’ve spent on the trail going up and down have gotten their glutes into great shape!

 Not only do the glutes act to drive you up a trail, but they also work as a balancing and braking factor during descents.
 Put simply – hiking is a great way to literally get your butt in shape 😉